MircoT/reposcraper/README.md

 # reposcraper

-A program to search into your own repositories from Github, Gitlab, and Bitbucket.
+A program to search into your own repositories from Github, Gitlab, and Bitbucket written in Go.

 ## How to use it